wagdav/thewagner.net/content/2024-04-19-Review-Stupidity-Paradox.markdown

 organizations.

 The authors' thesis is that functional stupidity is omnipresent, especially in large firms, and it has a mix of positive and negative outcomes.
+The paradox is that presence of stupidity is not always bad, but it can have some benefits.

 # Stupidity Today